ikatanic/ivan.github.io/_posts/2019-09-14-polynomial-multiplication.md

 each coefficient $a_i$ can be expressed as $a_i = x_iK + y_i$.
 Where $K$ is some constant, for example $K = \sqrt{max(a_i)}$.
 If we do a similar split for the other polynomial, we can express the product as a weighted sum of 4 smaller (in terms of values) products.

+4. Karatsuba algorithm will be faster than more sophisticated algorithms on smaller polynomials as it has a relatively low constant factor.
+Similarly, school algorithm, having the lowest constant factor, will be the fastest for very small polynomials.
+So for the best performance, all the approaches are combined.

 ## Test your understanding
 This article was originally written as a competitive programming tutorial.
-So naturally, I've collected a few problems available online, ranging from ones where you just have to implement one of the algorithms, to ones where you have to modify the algorithms to adapt them to a new situation:
+So naturally, I've collected a few problems available online, ranging from ones where you just have to implement one of the algorithms, to ones where you have to modify the algorithms and adapt them to a new situation:

 * [SPOJ VFMUL](http://www.spoj.com/problems/VFMUL/)
 * [SPOJ LPRIME](http://www.spoj.com/problems/LPRIME/)